-The Visibility & privacy settings in deskbird give administrators control over how much users and groups can see each other within the platform and how much of their own activity they choose to share.
+The Visibility & privacy settings give you control over how much users and groups can see each other within the platform and how much of their own activity they choose to share.
 Getting these settings right helps strike the right balance between transparency for collaboration and privacy for individual employees.

 - Where to find Visibility & privacy